 At NEWORLD Medical Detox we acknowledge how this drug affects the body systemically alongside the addiction itself.
 The methamphetamine detox protocol aims at a smooth withdrawal while also repairing the negative health effects induced by use of this drug.
 Supported by our extensive experience and evidence based practice in dealing with such cases, each is treated independently in accordance to the client’s health condition.
 We follow a withdrawal protocol that opens a new world to a post detox success from this devastating addiction.

 Sedative drugs can be used alone, but are commonly combined with other drugs of abuse or alcohol.
 When used in conjunction with additional drugs, such as opioids or cocaine, the result is synthetic drug cocktails that are highly addictive and may increase the risk of very serious side effects.

 Detoxification from benzodiazepine drugs is hard and involves a special detox protocol to safely and effectively manage the uncomfortable withdrawal side effects.
-We at NEWORLD Medical Detox implement a detox protocol for benzodiazepines to help the body to adapt and function with as minimal medications as possible.
+We at NEWORLD Medical Detox implement a detox protocol for high dose benzodiazepine users to help the body adapt and function with as minimal medications as possible.
 Benzodiazepine detox is a long term process.
 We initiate such process at NEWORLD but clients have to continue a tailored taper plan after they leave.

 Alcohol abuse by itself or in combination with other drugs is a very serious problem.
 Alcohol yields very severe effects on the liver, the stomach, the blood cells.
 When combined with other opioids or stimulants, it can create a very dangerous cocktail.
 The fact that alcohol is easy to get, legal, and inexpensive makes it a very dangerous drug.
 Alcohol withdrawal, on the other hand, is a dangerous experience if not done under a professional medical supervision.
 Alcohol withdrawal can occur when users who have been drinking heavily for weeks, months, or years suddenly stop their use, or even just reduce the consumption.
 Alcohol withdrawal symptoms can begin as early as two hours after the last use.